-XXIII.
-And be it further enacted, that every person who has received arms, ammunition or accoutrements, issued from his Majesty's stores under the provisions of the act hereby repealed, and every person who shall have in his possession any of the arms, ammunition or accoutrements, issued from his Majesty's stores for the use of the militia, and all persons liable to account for such arms, ammunition and accoutrements, under the said act, shall be liable and are hereby made liable for the same, in the same manner as if the said act had not been repealed: any thing herein contained to the contrary notwithstanding.
+XXIV.
+And be it further enacted, that every person who has received arms, ammunition or accoutrements, issued from His Majesty's stores, under the provisions of any of the acts heretofore in force relating to the militia of the province, and any person who shall have in his possession any of the arms, ammunition or accoutrements, issued from His Majesty's stores, for the use of the militia, and all persons liable to account for such arms, ammunition and accoutrements, under the said acts, shall be liable, and are hereby made liable, for the same, in the same manner as if the said acts had not been repealed: any thing herein contained to the contrary notwithstanding.